patrickzib/motiflets/README.md

 # Competitor Methods

 We then pretended to have an oracle, used the optimal values $r=d/2$ and $l=125$ to find motif sets using the competitor methods.
-Here are the results for EMMA, VALMOD, and Learning Motifs:
+Here are the results for EMMA, VALMOD, Set Motifs, and Learning Motifs:

 <img src="images/competitors.png" width="600">